jfcloutier/karma_system/design_notes/experiences.md

 If a parent CA predicts an experience the child CA does not hold (and is possibly not yet in its experiences domain), the child CA will attempt to synthesize it (since it matters), potentially at the expense of another, less useful, experience.

 A CA will try not to drop a held experience that is of use to a parent CA (useful because predictions about the experience are received) because doing so reduces the CA's engagement wellbeing.

-## Experience domains

-The experience domain of a CA is a representation that subsumes all experiences held by the CA.

-The experience domain of a CA grows and shrinks with the experiences it holds.

-A CA advertises changes to its experience domain so that parent CAs know what they can predict that might not be inferrable from their causal theory.

-Experience domains constrain what a parent CA can predict of their umwelt's experiences, and thus constrain what a CA can observe, and thus the signatures of their causal models.

 ## About naming of objects in experiences